Deregulation Target set at Zero

 7. Remove requirements for agency workers to have all the attributes of a permanent employee.

-8. Simplify the calculation of holiday pay (eg 12.07 percent of pay) to make it easier for businesses to operate.
+8. Simplify the calculation of holiday pay to make it easier for businesses to operate.

 9. Reduce requirements for businesses to conduct fixed wire testing and portable application testing.'